-CCSWA is hereby created as a regional authority under the provisions of Chapter 103b and shall have all the rights, powers, duties and obligations of a regional authority pursuant to Chapter 103b and Chapters 446d and 446e of the Connecticut General Statutes Annotated.
+CCSWA is hereby created as a regional authority under the provisions of Chapter 103b and shall have all the rights, powers, duties and obligations of a regional authority pursuant to Chapter 103b and Chapters 446d and 446e of the Connecticut General Statutes Annotated, as amended from time to time.

 Section Three: Designation of Regional Solid Waste Authority

-The [Town/City] of ________ (the “Municipality”) hereby designates CCSWA as its regional solid waste authority, including its regional resource recovery authority, and adopts the provisions of Chapter 103b in connection with this election to become a member of CCSWA; provided, however, that this designation and membership election shall not constitute a commitment of the Municipality’s solid waste or recycling streams, and provided further that the Municipality agrees that it shall take no action, now or in the future, contrary to its currently existing legal obligations and commitments, including, without limitation, making any pledge of its municipal solid waste or recycling streams to a disposal or recycling option chosen through CCSWA which has an effective date commencing prior to the expiration date of any currently existing waste stream commitment to another disposal or recycling arrangement.
-By adopting this Ordinance, the Municipality shall not be obligated now or in the future to make any such commitment of its solid waste or recycling streams, or to commit any funding toward CCSWA, without further express authorization by its legislative body.
+The [Town/City] of ________ (the “Municipality”) hereby designates CCSWA as its regional solid waste authority, including its regional resource recovery authority, and adopts the provisions of Chapter 103b in connection with this election to become a member of CCSWA; provided, however, that this designation and membership election shall not constitute a commitment of the Municipality’s solid waste, food waste/organics, and/or recycling streams, and provided further that the Municipality agrees that it shall take no action, now or in the future, contrary to its currently existing legal obligations and commitments, including, without limitation, making any pledge of its municipal solid waste, food waste/organics, and/or recycling streams to a disposal, diversion, or recycling option chosen through CCSWA which has an effective date commencing prior to the expiration date of any currently existing waste stream commitment to another disposal, diversion,or recycling arrangement.
+By adopting this Ordinance, the Municipality shall not be obligated now or in the future to make any such commitment of its solid waste, food waste/organics, and/or recycling streams, or to commit any funding toward CCSWA, without further express authorization by its legislative body.

 Section Four: Purpose of the Authority

-The purpose of CCSWA shall be to solicit and jointly manage solid waste and recycling services on behalf of its members.
+The purpose of CCSWA shall be to collaboratively explore, coordinate, and implement solid waste, food waste/organics, and recycling disposal, diversion, and management, including education and outreach, programs, services, funding opportunities and related activities on behalf of its municipal members in conjunction with CTDEEP, CCSMM, and other public/private stakeholders.

 Section Five: Principal Address of the Authority

-The principal address of CCSWA shall be the Capitol Region Council of Governments principal place of business.
+The principal address of CCSWA shall be the principal place of business of the Capitol Region Council of Governments.

 Section Six: Members of the Authority

-The members of CCSWA shall be the municipalities, including the Municipality, which adopt this Ordinance.
-Each member municipality shall be assigned to one of four sub-regions of CCSWA: (1) the Northwest Sub-Region, (2) the Naugatuck Valley Sub-Region, (3) the Greater Capitol Sub-Region, (4) the Shoreline Sub-Region, or other sub-regions as may be added or amended from time to time.
+The members of CCSWA shall be the municipalities, including each Municipality which adopts this Ordinance.
+Each member municipality shall be assigned to one of the sub-regions of CCSWA: (1) the Northwest Sub-Region, (2) the Naugatuck Valley Sub-Region, (3) the Greater Capitol Sub-Region, (4) the Shoreline Sub-Region, or (5) other sub-regions as may be added or amended from time to time.

 Section Seven: Voting System for Meetings of the Authority’s Full Membership

-The number of votes to be cast by each municipal member of CCSWA at any meeting of the Authority’s full membership shall be determined in accordance with the following three-tiered voting system based on the individual population of each municipal member (all such population figures to be derived from the most recent Decennial Census published by the U.S. Bureau of the Census):
+The number of votes to be cast by each municipal member of CCSWA at any meeting of the Authority’s full membership shall be determined in accordance with the current CCSWA By-Laws.

-(a) each municipal member whose population is less than 25,000 shall have one (1) vote;

-(b) each municipal member whose population is between 25,000 and 74,999 shall have two (2) votes;

-(c) each municipal member whose population is 75,000 or greater shall have three (3) votes.;

-Section Eight: Appointment, Removal and Term of Office of a Municipal Member Representative
+Section Eight: Appointment, Removal, and Term of Office of a Municipal Member Representative

-Each municipal member shall appoint one representative to CCSWA, which shall be the current chief elected official of the municipality or that official’s designee, and that representative shall exercise the voting powers established for that municipal member as set forth in this Ordinance and in the by-laws of CCSWA, as may be amended from time to time.
-As long as the method of appointment and removal and the term of office of each municipal member representative shall be consistent with the first sentence of this section, the details of such appointment, removal and term of office shall be as determined by the appointing municipality.
+Each municipal member shall appoint one (1) representative to CCSWA, which shall be the current chief elected official of the municipality or that official’s designee(s)..
+Such representative(s) shall exercise the voting powers established for that municipal member as set forth in this Ordinance and in the CCSWA By-Laws, as may be amended from time to time.
+As long as the method of appointment and removal and the term of office of each municipal member representative shall be consistent with the first sentence of this section, the details of such appointment, removal, and term of office shall be as determined by the appointing municipality.